-The Esri ArcGIS suite of products is available to current students, staff, and faculty at McMaster University.
+The Esri ArcGIS suite of products is available free of charge to current students, staff, and faculty at McMaster University.
 The Esri ArcGIS suite provides users with a collection of products for analyzing and presenting a wide variety of spatial, demographic, and business information.

-- Business Analyst Online: Web-based solution that applies GIS technology to extensive demographic, consumer spending, and business data
+- Business Analyst Online: web-based solution that applies GIS technology to extensive demographic, consumer spending, and business data

-- Community Analyst: Cloud-based location analytics solution to explore, analyze and drive policy with detailed analysis of demographics at the neighbourhood level
+- Community Analyst Online: cloud-based location analytics solution to explore, analyze and drive policy with detailed analysis of demographics at the neighbourhood level

-- App Studio: Template-based mobile app development software
+- App Studio: template-based mobile app development software

-- Online training available for beginner to advanced levels (see Online Courses below)
+- Online training available for beginners to advanced levels

 For more information or to request copies of the software or training, contact email@example.com.
 Please note, the software is not Mac compatible.